sbwinston/Sam-Remote-/.github/ISSUE_TEMPLATE/Custom.md

 ---
-name: Requesting Review of SDR SAL and Rep New Logo Credit
+name: Requesting SDR Review of Credit
 about: Comp approval

 ---